-In casual American English, "She set a goal to run a 5k race within three months" sounds like "shee SEHT uh GOHL tuh RUHN uh FAHYV-KAY RAYS wuh-DHIHN THREE MUHNTHS".
-Several things happen here, and the headline one is the Flap T Across Words: the T at the end of one word flaps into the vowel that starts the next.
+Americans pronounce "She set a goal to run a 5k race within three months" as "shee SEHT uh GOHL tuh RUHN uh FAHYV-KAY RAYS wuh-DHIHN THREE MUHNTHS" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T Across Words — the T at the end of one word flaps into the vowel that starts the next.
+It lands on set, how Americans glue words together so they sound like one phrase.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.